NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 North Africa's most expat-friendly country — ancient medinas, Atlantic coastlines, and a comfortable life from $900/month just 2 hours from Spain One of the World's Most Affordable Lifestyles, 2 Hours from Europe, Exceptional Climate & 3,000+ Sunshine Hours are among the top reasons expats choose Morocco.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Morocco straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Morocco — straight to your inbox.